-Corbell will be launching PATIENT SEVENTEEN, in October of 2017.
+Corbell launches his film PATIENT SEVENTEEN, on October 10th of 2017.

 SYNOPSIS: Meet a surgeon who claims to remove highly advance implants, nanotechnology microchips imbedded by aliens, non-humans monitoring our earth.
 Discover the world of abductions, scalar wave transmissions, and a program to study or manipulate the human race.
 Armed with a patient, a scalpel, black lights and a stud finder; we seek to verify the authenticity of this alleged Off-World Implant Technology.

 DIRECTOR / PRODUCER / CINEMATOGRAPHER: Jeremy Kenyon Lockyer Corbell

 This UFO / USO case is pretty amazing.
 Allegedly, the object you see in this thermal imaging video was picked up by an airborne U.S. Customs and Boarder Patrol aircraft on April 25th, 2013 around 9:20pm near the Rafael Hernandez Airport runway (Aguadilla, Puerto Rico).
 Some of what make this an interesting case is the following...

 1) The video appears to have been leaked by someone within the U.S. Department of Homeland Security.